p7s1digital/oasis-jsbridge-android/README.md

 ### Using Kotlin/Java objects from JS

-An interface extending `JsToNativeInterface` must be defined, implemented by the native object and mapped to a new JsValue via `JsValue.fromNativeObject()`.
+An interface extending `JsToNativeInterface` must be defined with the methods of the native object:

 ```kotlin
 interface NativeApi : JsToNativeInterface {